Moondevil-ha/solis-smart-charging/README.md

 solis_password: "your_password"
 solis_plant_id: "your_plant_id"

-# Optional but recommended if you have more than one inverter
+# Optional - only needed if you have more than one inverter
+# You can omit these entirely if you have a single inverter
 solis_inverter_sn: "your_hybrid_inverter_sn"
 # or
 solis_inverter_id: "your_hybrid_inverter_id"